tldr-pages/tldr/pages/common/makensis.md

 `makensis -WX {{path/to/file.nsi}}`

-- Prints help for a specific command
+- Prints help for a specific command:

 `makensis -CMDHELP {{command}}`